Procurement Frequently Asked Questions

 The Council has declared a Climate Change Emergency.
 What does that mean for suppliers?

 The Council recognises it has great responsibilities when it comes to the Climate agenda.
-We also recognise that we, along with other boroughs have vast supply chains who we must bring on this journey with us.
+We also recognise that we have vast supply chains who we must bring on this journey with us.
+We have therefore developed with seven other boroughs the West London Climate Change Charter.
+We expect our suppliers to agree to it.

 Any useful tips you can give me?

-If there is a Market Engagement event, try to attend, this is a good opportunity to learn more about the contract opportunity.
+If there is a Market Engagement event, try to attend.
+This is a good opportunity to learn more about the contract opportunity.
 Use feedback received from any previous unsuccessful tenders.